kmucavele/bookshelf/README.md

 The project was made in the first year of my apprenticeship and serves to showcase work samples.

-__A second project build with the Spring Boot Framework is based on this project__
+__A second project, build with the Spring Boot Framework is based on this project, which exposes the bookshelf functionalities to an REST API__

 ### Functionalities
 * Users can: